yiisoft/yii2/docs/guide/runtime-sessions-cookies.md

 You may read the [HttpOnly wiki article](https://www.owasp.org/index.php/HttpOnly) for more details.

 ### secure
 The purpose of the secure flag is to prevent cookies from being send in clear text.
-If the browsers supports the secure flag it will only include the cookie when the request is send over a secure (TLS) connection.
+If the browser supports the secure flag it will only include the cookie when the request is send over a secure (TLS) connection.
 You may read the [SecureFlag wiki article](https://www.owasp.org/index.php/SecureFlag) for more details.